WLaurent-Hub/tobacco-project_geomarketing/README.md

 1. enter your addresses in the "address" fields (in both excel files) as required.

-2. find the municipal contours in shapefile format and insert them in the "communes" directory (default : Island of France commune in `/data/comunes`)
+2. find the municipal contours in shapefile format and insert them in the "communes" directory.
+(default : Island of France commune in `/data/comunes`)

 3. configure your username and password in **config.py**.